Early Life and Education

 Philanthropy

 Chen and his wife, Chrissy Luo, are active philanthropists.
-In 2016, they founded the Tianqiao and Chrissy Chen Institute, committing $1 billion to support brain science research.
-This institute supports various programs and partnerships, including collaborations with Caltech and Huashan Hospital in Shanghai.
+In 2016, they founded the Tianqiao and Chrissy Chen Institute and committed $1 billion to brain science research.
+The institute supports research, treatment, and development related to the human brain.
+The Chen's have partnered with institutions such as Caltech and Huashan Hospital in Shanghai.